-- Purchases of open space will generally originate with the Open Space and Trails Advisory Board (OSTAB) based on recommendations from staff and outside professionals retained by staff, although the Council may also identify possible parcels for acquisition by the Town. - A written report on the parcel, including estimates of its fair market value, shall be prepared by staff in coordination with OSTAB and the consultant. - Based on the above referenced report, OSTAB will determine whether they believe it appropriate to recommend to the Council that formal negotiations be entered parcels the Town might want to acquire.
+- Purchases of open space will generally originate with the Open Space and Trails Advisory Board (OSTAB) based on recommendations from staff and outside professionals retained by staff, although the Council may also identify possible parcels for acquisition by the Town. - A written report on the parcel, including estimates of its fair market value, shall be prepared by staff in coordination with OSTAB and the consultant. - Based on the above referenced report, OSTAB will determine whether they believe it appropriate to recommend to the Council that formal negotiations be entered into to acquire the parcel, taking into consideration available funds and other parcels the Town might want to acquire. - If OSTAB decides to recommend purchase of the parcel, a formal appraisal shall be ordered. - If, following the appraisal, OSTAB continues to recommend the purchase, Town staff shall prepare a formal report documenting the reason for the recommendation and including the appraisal, and present the report and appraisal to the Council.
+If the Council agrees with the recommendation, staff will be directed to conduct negotiations for purchase of the property.